-The mission statement for KRESA/CTE, which includes E/MC, states in part, that "Kalamazoo County students will be future ready and prepared to thrive in the workforce of tomorrow."
+The mission statement for KRESA/CTE, which includes EMC, states in part, that "Kalamazoo County students will be future ready and prepared to thrive in the workforce of tomorrow."

-It is the belief of E/MC staff that students who work in-person for their learning opportunities will be best prepared for college, work and life beyond E/MC.
+It is the belief of EMC staff that students who work in-person for their learning opportunities will be best prepared for college, work and life beyond EMC.
 We encourage the options to be considered as follows:

-- Work first to find a traditional class; it will be 100% in-person. - Look next for a class that is on Zoom; it will be part on Zoom and part online. - Your last choice should be a class that is 100% online with no meetings at all. - Note: All forms will have homework that you are expected to complete on your own
+- Work first to find a traditional in person (TIP) class; it will be 100% in-person. - Look next for a class that is blended (BL).
+There are two types of blended classes. - Look first for part in person and part online. - Look next for part on Zoom and part online. - Your last choice should be a class that is 100% online (ON); there will be no meetings at all. - Note: All forms will have homework that you are expected to complete on your own.

-An informal survey of the E/MC class of 2021 revealed that over 98% of students preferred inperson classes.
+An informal survey of the EMC class of 2021 revealed that over 98% of students preferred inperson classes.
 Furthermore, even those who liked online classes answered "no" when asked, "Do you think you learned as much as you would have if the class had been in-person?"